All Episodes

 They didn't have to, though.

-The community the community knew that.
+The community knew that.

-Um the the media, I mean, those flames are already there.
+The media, I mean, those flames are already there.

-And that's uh part of the problem, too.
+And that's part of the problem, too.

 The facts are not being challenged.

-Well, that video, that photoshop, that's obviously photoshopped.
+Well, that video, that Photoshop, that's obviously Photoshopped.

 Why did they wait four days?